heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Elements to improve for next year

-- Better define the expectations between the DAI course and BDR course.
 - Nothing else to improve in our opinion.
-I think it is the perfect practical work to close the loop of the course.
+We think it is the perfect practical work to close the loop of the teaching unit.
 Do you agree?

 ### Course materials